thhdragon/ff5m/docs/TELEGRAM.md

 4. Set a username ending with _bot (e.g., ff5m_super_bot).
 5. Receive a bot token (a long string) and save it for later use.

-## SSH acccess setup
+## SSH-tunnel setup

 ### Local Network Setup

 If the printer and server are on the same network, SSH is not required.
 Instead, configure the bot using the telegram.conf file.
-You can download this file from the printer or from the repository: [telegram.conf](telegram/telegram.conf).
+You can download this file from the printer or from the repository: [telegram.conf](/telegram/telegram.conf).

 ### Remote Host Setup